ahemyu/Semantic-Search/README.md

 # Semantic-Search

-This project implements a semantic search engine for electronic devices using the sentence transformer **all-MiniLM-L6-v2** from Huggingface for embeddings and Qdrant as the vector database.
+This project implements a semantic search engine for electronic devices using models from the sentence-transformers library from Huggingface for embeddings and Qdrant as the vector database.

 ## System Requirements